Are you looking to install a new roof? If so, you should understand the different types of roofing materials so you can choose the right one for you.

 Asphalt shingles can last anywhere from 20-40 years with the proper maintenance.
 Plus, they are one of the cheapest roofing materials on the market.

 So, if you did need to repair or replace it, it’s not going to cost as much as other types would.
-Just like metal roofs, they come in a variety of colors to choose from.
+Just like metal roofing, they come in a variety of colors to choose from.

 The only drawback is they don’t always hold up well to extreme weather like hail and thunderstorms.